-• successful completion of preclinical studies and clinical trials;

-- sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - acceptance of investigational new drug applications, or INDs, for our planned clinical trials or future clinical trials; - successful enrollment and completion of clinical trials; - data from our clinical program supporting approvable and commercially acceptable risk/benefit profiles for our product candidates in the intended populations; - receipt and maintenance of necessary regulatory and marketing approvals from applicable regulatory authorities, in the light of the commercial environment then existent; - scale-up of our manufacturing processes and formulation of our product candidates for later stages of development and commercial production; - establishing either our own manufacturing capabilities or satisfactory agreements with third-party manufacturers for clinical supply for later stages of development and commercial manufacturing; - entry into collaborations where appropriate to further the development of our product candidates; - obtaining and maintaining intellectual property and trade secret protection or regulatory exclusivity for our product candidates as well as qualifying for, maintaining, enforcing and defending such intellectual property rights and claims; - successfully launching or assisting with the launch of commercial sales of our product candidates following approval; - acceptance of each product's benefits and uses by patients, the medical community and third-party payors following approval; - the prevalence and severity of any adverse events experienced with our product candidates in development; - establishing and maintaining a continued acceptable safety profile of the product candidates following approval; - · obtaining and maintaining healthcare coverage and adequate reimbursement from third-party payors if necessary or desirable; and - effectively competing with other therapies.
+- successful completion of preclinical studies and clinical trials; - sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - acceptance of investigational new drug applications, or INDs, for our planned clinical trials or future clinical trials; - successful and timely enrollment and completion of clinical trials; - data from our clinical program supporting approvable and commercially acceptable risk/benefit profiles for our product candidates in the intended populations; - receipt and maintenance of necessary regulatory and marketing approvals from applicable regulatory authorities, in the light of the commercial environment then existent: - availability and successful procurement of raw materials required to manufacture our products for clinical trials, scale-up of our manufacturing processes and formulation of our product candidates for later stages of development and commercial production; - establishing either our own manufacturing capabilities or satisfactory agreements with third-party manufacturers for clinical supply for later stages of development and commercial manufacturing; - entry into collaborations where appropriate to further the development of our product candidates; - obtaining and maintaining intellectual property and trade secret protection or regulatory exclusivity for our product candidates as well as qualifying for, maintaining, enforcing and defending such intellectual property rights and claims; - successfully launching or assisting with the launch of commercial sales of our product candidates following approval; - acceptance of each product's benefits and uses by patients, the medical community and third-party payors following approval; - the prevalence and severity of any adverse events experienced with our product candidates in development; - establishing and maintaining a continued acceptable safety profile of the product candidates following approval; - · obtaining and maintaining healthcare coverage and adequate reimbursement from third-party payors if necessary or desirable; and - effectively competing with other therapies.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and/or timing associated with the development of that product candidate or could prevent continuation of that program being in the company's interests.
 For example, if the FDA or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in our clinical trials due to patient enrollment or other reasons, we might be required to expend significant additional financial resources and time on the completion of clinical development.
 In some circumstances, such as the emergence of a significantly more effective therapy from a competitor, it may be appropriate to discontinue a product candidate program.
-Including the net proceeds from our IPO, we expect that our cash balance as of December 31, 2021 will enable us to fund our operating expenses and capital requirements into the second half of 2024.
+We expect that our cash balance as of December 31, 2022 will enable us to fund our operating expenses and capital requirements into the first quarter of 2025.